June Lake

 Often described as "quaint," downtown June Lake offers a

 number of lodges, shops, restaurants and taverns.
-And let's not forget
+And let's not forget the ski area, naturally called

 The lake itself is approximately one mile long and a half-mile wide,